-All bonuses will be based on profiling results on the C and ASM functions for 50 coefficient FIR filters as measured by the grader.
+All bonuses will be based on profiling results on the C and ASM functions as measured by the grader.
 Your C and ASM functions have to work correctly and have to satisfy all of the requirements of the assignment to be eligible for bonus points.